thor2304/DynamicArray-Java/README.md

 I would gladly add automated tests if this is something that is deemed valuable for the students.
 I personally believe that it could be a great example to demonstrate how the elements in ArrayDemo would be translated into automated tests.

-# Changes from the brief
+# Changes from the project description
 The following changes have been made to conform to the interface of ArrayList:
 - `getFill()` has been renamed to `size()`
 - `ìndex()` has been renamed to `indexOf(int)`